 - Read this page on more information on how to get started.

-please fill out the REQUEST for PERMISSION TO TAKE A COURSE ELSEWHERE
+When considering classes at another university, please fill out the REQUEST for PERMISSION TO TAKE A COURSE ELSEWHERE

 see below for more details on UVA and U. London rare book school: